undeadgrishnackh/undeadgrishnackh/README.md

 - **OKR Guru:** I'm a passionate advocate for DevOps and Agile, and I've been helping organizations achieve excellence through OKR.

-- **Founder of the [SW Craftsmanship Dojo®](https://swcraftsmanshipdojo.com/):** I pioneered a transformative platform that accelerates upskill/reskill, fosters technical excellence, and empowers teams to become elite performers.
+- **Founder of the [SW Craftsmanship Dojo®](https://swcraftsmanshipdojo.com/):** I pioneered a transformative platform, rooted in behavioral engineering, that accelerates upskill/reskill, fosters technical excellence, and empowers teams to become elite performers.
   ![The Dojo in a nutshell](./imgages/SW_Craftsmanship_Logo.png)

 ## 📘 What Sets Me Apart